T

 • Purchase a Heritage Malta multi-site pass if you plan to visit several historical sites to save money.

-• Valletta is very hilly; be prepared for inclines and declines.
+• Valletta is very walkable, but be prepared for hills and stairs.

 Packing highlights